tim661811/laravel-telemetry-reporter/README.md

 2. That's it!
 The package automatically schedules the telemetry reporting command through its service provider.
 No additional configuration is needed for scheduling.

-> **Important Note**: While you can specify any interval for your telemetry collectors, the minimum effective interval is 60 seconds (OneMinute).
-This is because the scheduled command in the service
+> **Important Note**: While you can specify any interval for your telemetry collectors, the minimum effective interval is 15 minutes (FifteenMinutes).
+This is because the scheduled command in the
-> provider runs every minute.
-Setting an interval lower than 60 seconds will still work, but data collection will only happen at one-minute intervals at most.
+> service provider runs every 15 minutes.
+Setting an interval lower than 900 seconds will still work, but data collection will only happen at 15-minute intervals at most.
 >
-> For convenience, the package provides a `TelemetryInterval` enum with commonly used time intervals (OneMinute, FiveMinutes, OneHour, OneDay, etc.).
-You can use these values or specify your own
+> For convenience, the package provides a `TelemetryInterval` enum with commonly used time intervals (FifteenMinutes, ThirtyMinutes, OneHour, OneDay, etc.).
+You can use these values or specify your
-> custom interval in seconds.
+> own custom interval in seconds.

 ## Testing